1. How Message Sending Works

 CHAR(1)

 The status of the message.
-Automatically filled by the system.
-It can have the following values:
+This field is automatically filled by the system and can have the following values:

 W: Message is waiting to be sent.

-T: Message has been retrieved by Telebot and added into the sending queue.
+T: Message has been retrieved by SQLTelebot and added into the sending queue.

 C: Message sent successfully.